Our Team

 Chief Strategy Officer

-He works with manufacturing and industrial business owners in the $3M–$100M range who are scaling, preparing for a transition, or simply ready to build a business that runs without them in every room.
+Brian holds a BS in Mechanical Engineering and an MBA, and is a CEPA-certified exit planning advisor and CMAA-certified M&A Advisor (Alliance of Mergers & Acquisition Advisors).
+He works with manufacturing and industrial business owners in the $3M–$100M range who are scaling, preparing for a transition, or ready to build something that outlasts them.

 Local to the Houston Texas Metropolitan Region and Remotely throughout the US